Free Assessment

 The actual problem?
 Nervous system dysregulation.

 When you’re in chronic override, your autonomic nervous system loses its flexibility.
 Your Heart Rate Variability tanks.
-You can’t downshift even when you try.
+It becomes harder and harder to downregulate.

 You’re not failing.